 Onshore Transmission Cable Route Constraints Identified 1 LIE Service Road Route Route advantageous because of location primarily within existing ROW; minimal presence of sensitive natural resources; limited presence of potential cultural resources; and limited residential impacts.
+2 Montauk Highway Route Route excluded from further consideration based on proximity to sensitive natural and cultural resources, including the Yaphank Creek and the Wertheim National Wildlife Refuge (NWR) as well as proximity to residences and higher traffic volumes.

-2 Peconic Avenue Route Route advantageous because of location primarily within existing ROW; minimal presence of sensitive natural resources; and limited presence of potential cultural resources.
-3 Woodside Avenue Route Route excluded from further consideration based on constructability constraints and length of route; proximity to stream and wetlands; and proximity and quantity of residences in some areas.
-4 Smith Road Route Route excluded from further consideration based on proximity to residences; narrow road ROW and required clearing within Wertheim Natural Wildlife Refuge (NWR); potential utility conflicts; ownership of underlying land under federal and private control; and proximity to natural resources and historic and cultural resources.
+3 Peconic Avenue Route Route excluded from further consideration based on the proximity to residences and narrow road ROW.
+4 Woodside Avenue Route Route excluded from further consideration based on constructability constraints and length of route; proximity to stream and wetlands; and proximity and quantity of residences in some areas.
+5 Smith Road Route Route excluded from further consideration based on proximity to residences; narrow road ROW and required clearing within Wertheim Natural Wildlife Refuge (NWR); potential utility conflicts; ownership of underlying land under federal and private control; and proximity to natural resources and historic and cultural resources.

-As shown in Figure 3.6-1 and Table 3.6-1, all of these routes are predominantly along currently-paved roads or previously-disturbed areas.
-However, the Applicant identified several technical, commercial, stakeholder, and environmental constraints with the Woodside Avenue Route and Smith Road Route.
+As shown in Revised Figure 3.6-1 and Revised Table 3.6-1, all of these routes are predominantly along currentlypaved roads or previously-disturbed areas.
+However, the Applicant identified several technical, commercial, stakeholder, cultural and environmental constraints with the Woodside Avenue Route, Smith Road Route, Montauk Highway Route, and Peconic Avenue Route.

 The Woodside Avenue Route was longer than the other alternatives and had a high number of residences within 200 ft (61 km) of the road and was excluded from further consideration.
 Where the Smith Road Route diverted from the LIE Service Road Route, it followed Smith Road, a narrow road that had many residences close to the edge of the road.
 Partial closure of the road would not be possible during construction due to the narrow width, and full road closures would be required during some portions of construction.
 Additionally, the crossing of the LIRR would require construction setups that would be located off the maintained roadway due to the residences and existing overhead utilities present on the east side of the road; while, the west side of Smith Road has mature trees and vegetation that would need to be trimmed and/or cleared to allow for construction vehicle operations.
 There are also areas of the road within the NYSDEC-regulated 100 ft (30.5 m) freshwater wetland adjacent area.
 Based on this analysis, the Applicant excluded the Smith Road Route from further consideration.